Craigharrison79/MS2-Quiz-Game/README.md

  - To be able to play the game multiple times and still be challenged.
  - To have the player want to play the game again to better his/her score.
  - Build something I am proud of.
- - To understand and use effectively the knowledge for the course.
+ - To understand and use the knowledge of the course effectively.

 #### User: